 ♦Give up dairy.
 See how you feel.
 Up to sixty percent of adults are lactose intolerant and most don’t realize that dairy is what is making them feel yucky.
 There are amazing dairy-free products available now: coconut, cashew, soy or almond ingredients make wonderful yogurts, ice creams, milks, shredded cheeses, cream cheeses, sour creams, butter … the choices are nearly endless!

 ♦Resolve to never leave home without a healthy snack or protein bar, so when your energy levels dip or your stomach starts to growl, you aren’t tempted to “cheat” by eating gluten or unhealthy junk food.
 Gluten-free protein bars and gluten-free granola bars are a great thing to have with you at all times because they’re portable and won’t go bad if you don’t eat them right away.

-♦Try a new gluten-free recipe at least once per week – you never know what new foods you might absolutely love, and you’ll never know how much pleasure you can derive by making it yourself … until you try!
+♦Try a new gluten-free recipe at least once a week – you never know what new foods you might absolutely love, and you’ll never know how much pleasure you can derive by making it yourself … until you try!
 New recipes don’t always have to be for dessert — veggie sides liven up any meal.

 ♦Dinner doesn’t have to be hard or boring.
 And everyone should eat the same meal, regardless of whether they’re avoiding gluten, because it should be that good.

 ♦Don’t deprive yourself of treats.
 Everybody deserves a cookie now and then, and if dessert is your thing, then by all means indulge!
 Moderation is the key to any healthy way of life, but hard-core deprivation is the fastest way to failure.
 Any recipe can be made gluten free, and by making it homemade, you’ll be avoiding all the nasty preservatives, questionable ingredients and potential contaminants, too.

-♦Looking for recipe inspiration?
-Use the search bar on my blog and you’ll have access to nearly 400 delicious gluten free recipes for everything from gluten free doughnuts to soft pretzels, oatmeal cookies to rum cake, and of course lots of healthy dinner recipes for everything from veggie chili to fish tacos, too!
+♦Look for recipe inspiration!
+Use the search bar on my blog and you’ll have access to over 500 delicious gluten free recipes for everything from gluten free doughnuts to soft pretzels, oatmeal cookies to rum cake, and of course lots of healthy dinner recipes for everything from veggie chili to fish tacos, too!

 ♦Volunteer to make gluten-free communion wafers for your church.